MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 #### Attack Sample Normalization

-One interesting issue the authors of the paper encountered was to do with attack sample, or more specifically, `Combat` scene sampling.
-One important decision agents need to make when they're in game is which targets to select during `Combat` and `Push-Turret` scenes.
+One interesting issue the authors of the paper encountered was to do with `Combat` scene sampling.
+One important decision agents need to make when they're in game, is which targets to select during `Combat` and `Push-Turret` scenes.
-In the raw dataset, examples of target selextion for attacking are imbalanced between low-damage high-health (LDHH) heroes and high-damage low-health (HDLH) heroes.
-There are far more examples of attacking an LDHH hero than attacking a HDLH hero due to their different HP properties.
+In the raw dataset, examples of target selection for attacking are imbalanced between low-damage high-health (LDHH) heroes and high-damage low-health (HDLH) heroes.
+There are far more examples of attacking a LDHH hero than attacking a HDLH hero due to players having relatively high HP in most situations.
 Without downsampling, the model learns to prefer attacking LDHH heroes.
-However, the priority target in that situation is normally the HDLH hero, which is the key to winning that local teamfight.
-The paper rectifies this issue by proposing a hero-attack sampling method, termed attack sample normalization, which samples the same number of examples for one whole attack process for all heroes.
+However, the priority target in `Combat` scenes is normally the HDLH hero, which is the key to winning that local teamfight.
+The paper rectifies this issue by proposing a hero-attack sampling method, termed attack sample normalization, which samples the same number of examples for one whole attack process for all heroes (i.e. same number of examples of LDHH and HDLH attack priorities so the agents are provided with a balanced number of both situations rather than heavily learning to do one over another).

 ### Training